 Make.
 Photograph your town or city, looking for interesting architecture, landscapes, monuments, or street scenes.
 During your hunt for interesting scenes, be sure to pay attention to how you frame and crop your image to compose the most visually rich image possible.
-Think about Atget’s project of recording “documents” rather than art.
-What are your photos more like, art or documents?
+Think about Eugène Atget’s project of recording “documents” rather than making art.
+Are your photos more like art or documents?

 Create Your Own Mini World’s Fair